bkimminich/it-security-lecture/slides/02-07-insecure_dependencies_and_configuration.md

    Dependency-Check in your company
 4. Collect possible mitigations for those risks

-_:bulb: If your company does not use any technology that could be assessed by OWASP Dependency-Check, simply perform the exercise pretending it actually could._
+_:bulb: If your organization does not use any technology that could be assessed by OWASP Dependency-Check, simply perform the exercise pretending it actually could._